 The Dynamic Columns encoding channel supports binning for numeric and date fields.

-Data tables have a wide variety of applications, but are most useful when comparing multiple categories of calculated values.
+Tables have a wide variety of applications, but are most useful when comparing multiple categories of calculated values.
 Visual charts struggle to display multiple categories of data without losing their audience.
-Data tables present data with multiple categories such that you can see which value applies to which slice of data.
+Tables present data with multiple categories such that you can see which value applies to which slice of data.

 You can wrap text that does fit in a single data cell across multiple lines.
 This setting is off by default.
 To turn it on:

 Select the Customize tab of the Chart Builder.

 Select your desired field from the dropdown menu.